humdrum-tools/humdrum-documentation/guide/ch33/index.md

 from an \`ah\' sound to an \`ee\' sound.

 Suppose we want to determine which of several English translations of a song by Schubert best preserves the vowel coloration.
-As above, let\'s limit our notion of coloration to vowel height.
+As above, let's limit our notion of coloration to vowel height.
 (Of course any other similarity mapping or dimension can be used.)
 As in our Gilbert and Sullivan example, we could simply compare the overall vowel height for